Optimization-Algorithms-Book/Code-Listings/README.md

 ## 📂 Supplementary Materials

-📌 **PowerPoint Slides** (📑 Teaching Supplement)
-If this book is used as a textbook for teaching **Optimization Algorithms**, these [PowerPoint slides](https://github.com/Dr-AlaaKhamis/Optimization-Algorithms-Course) are provided as supplementary materials to support lectures and classroom discussions.
+📌 **PowerPoint Slides** This book can be used as a textbook for teaching **Optimization Algorithms**.
+These [PowerPoint slides](https://github.com/Dr-AlaaKhamis/Optimization-Algorithms-Course) are provided as supplementary materials to support lectures and classroom discussions.

 ## 🛠 Errata